Gray categories with duals and their diagrams: Diagrams for Gray categories with duals

 The ribbon diagrams can be modified to provide another interesting class of examples of Gray category diagrams.

-\begin{definition} A surface diagram is a three-dimensional diagram such that $X^2$ is a two-dimensional PL-manifold whose boundary is contained in the boundary of the cube, $\partial X^2\subset\partial [0,1]^3$. \end{definition}
+\begin{definition} A {\bf surface diagram} is a three-dimensional diagram such that $X^2$ is a two-dimensional PL manifold whose boundary is contained in the boundary of the cube, $\partial X^2\subset\partial [0,1]^3$. \end{definition}

 An example of a surface diagram is given in Figure \ref{surface_diagram} b).
 Surface diagrams and ribbon diagrams are closely related.
-For every standard surface diagram $D$, taking a sufficiently small regular neighbourhood of $X^1\subset X^2$ yields a ribbon diagram without folds.
-The projection plane is assumed to have a canonical orientation, and so the orientation of the ribbon is that induced by the projection map.
+For every surface diagram $D$, taking a regular neighbourhood of $X^1\subset X^2$ yields a ribbon diagram.
 This ribbon graph is called a ribbon neighbourhood of $X^1$.

 Given a ribbon diagram with ribbon $X^2$, one can construct a surface diagram by embedding $\partial(X^2\times[0,1])$ in such a way that $X^2\times\{0\}$ coincides with the ribbon.
 This corresponds to doubling the ribbon, placing one copy of the ribbon in front of the other and gluing the two copies of the ribbon together at their boundaries.
 The resulting surface is the boundary of a tubular neighbourhood of the core.
 For standard diagrams, labelling with data from a ribbon category will result in the same evaluation.